Normal versus optimal — the interval the lab does not print

 The lab's “normal” range was not built with you in mind.
 It was built from the population — and from that population the obvious sick were removed, but the pre-sick were not.

-The result: “normal” spans a wide window that contains people on a trajectory toward disease, healthy people, and people in optimal condition all at once.
+The result: "normal" spans a wide window that contains people on a trajectory toward disease, healthy people, and people in optimal condition all at once.
 For screening established disease, that works.
-For building longevity, it does not.
+For building longevity, in my reading, it does not.

 The difference between a fasting insulin of 8 and a fasting insulin of 25 is not gradation — it is a chasm.
 Both are “normal” on the report.
 One is compatible with full metabolic health; the other is a few years away from clinical insulin resistance, hepatic steatosis, and metabolic syndrome.
 Petersen and colleagues, in the NEJM in 2004, showed that the offspring of type-2 diabetics — with fasting insulin still inside the “normal” range — already exhibit detectable intramuscular mitochondrial dysfunction.
 The metabolic damage precedes the diagnosis by decades.